 Laranda Walker represents both plaintiffs and defendants in complex commercial litigation in federal and state courts across the United States.
 She is experienced in every aspect and stage of litigation – through case inception to discovery to trial prep to trial, arbitration or settlement.
-A true and trusted litigator, Ms. Walker understands when a case should be pushed through to trial or when a negotiated settlement is in her client’s best interest.
+A trusted litigator, Ms. Walker understands when a case should be pushed through to trial or when a negotiated settlement is in her client’s best interest.

 Ms. Walker regularly represents some of the world’s largest companies and industry leaders—such as Chevron and Texas Brine.
 She has also won significant victories for small businesses and individuals.
 Ms. Walker is well-versed in litigating all types of commercial matters, including Energy and Environmental, Business Disputes and Real Estate cases.
 She also has in-depth experience in qui-tam cases.